 Includes items such as delivery & setting, interior & exterior finish work, gutters, construction drive, permits, sidewalks, dumpsters, exterior steps, and our general contractor Site Management charge.

 Total Price for This Modular Home $243,751

 MODULAR HOME COST IS LESS THAN TRADITIONAL STICK-BUILT HOMES

 We detail out all the potential modular home costs for building and installing your modular home before you begin.
-While some of the costs are dependent on your building site, the majority are predetermined and relatively easy to figure.
+While some of the costs are dependent on your building site, the majority are predetermined and/or relatively easy to figure.
 In our experience speaking with traditional on-site builders, and customers who come to us after speaking with a site-builder, the average price for a stick-built home is $190 to $250/sq ft, but in today’s environment of rapidly rising site-built costs, we have seen estimates from local site-builders in excess of $325/sq ft for a simple ranch home!
-Based on the average costs to build on-site in our area, the total cost for this same home built by traditional means would be $252,000.
+Based on the average costs to build on-site in our area, the total cost for this same home built by traditional means (without a garage) would be around $202,000.
 That’s a big difference between our modular home cost, up to $129,000 savings!
 Purchasing a modular home means you can afford more house for less money.
 However, you won’t sacrifice any of the quality or flexibility of a stick-built home.

 We want you to feel comfortable with the process, so we spell out all the costs before you purchase.
 Call us and let us put together an estimate for your next home.